fraserjubb/fm-article-preview-component-/README.md

 In this particular project:

 1. This was my first time working on a JavaScript project that was not part of a video course where I follow tutorials.
 It felt good.
+I also gave myself an extension goal of making the share options disappear when either 1) The button is clicked again or 2) Anywhere else outside the share menu is clicked.

 2. I greatly improved my understanding of `stopPropagation()` and how it prevents the event from moving up the DOM tree to parent elements and triggering their event listeners.
 Particularly useful for pop-up menus (in this case it was the simple share menu).